Lupi Viejo station

-Lupi Viejo station or Lupi station is a defunct station situated on the Southrail Line of Philippine National Railways in Lupi, Camarines Sur.
+Lupi Viejo station or Lupi station is a station situated on the Southrail Line of Philippine National Railways in Lupi, Camarines Sur.

 History

 Lupi Viejo was opened on September 13, 1931 as part of the further expansion of the Legazpi Division Line from Tabaco to Lupi via Legazpi and Naga.

 During the Marcos Administration, the station building was renovated as part of the improvements of the Bicol Metro Rail Commuter.

+Service returned to the station on November 5, 2025 under the service Naga–Sipocot–Lupi.